What is EMI Shielding?

 EMI Shielding Gaskets

-Regardless of the primary shielding method, a consistent problem for EMI shielding occurs at gaskets, where the joining of surfaces introduces gaps into the shielding coverage.
+A consistent problem occurs at EMI gaskets, where the joining of surfaces introduces gaps into the shielding coverage.
 Material costs and ease-of-fabrication are important considerations for gasket designers in many different industries.

-Metallic-particle-filled materials, such as silicone, are able to combine the sealing properties of silicone rubber with the electrical properties of metals, making them among the top choices for EMI shielding gaskets.
-Unlike older shielding compounds, newer materials are able to ensure both effective EMI shielding and electrical conductivity.
+Metallic-particle-filled materials, such as silicone, are able to combine the sealing properties of silicone rubber with the electrical properties of metals, making them among the top choices for gaskets.
+Unlike older compounds, newer materials are able to ensure both effective shielding and electrical conductivity.

-Today’s electronic designers can specify particle fills that trade-off costs and strong EMI shielding.
-While silver and silver-hybrid particles were common in early iterations, more recently developed nickel-graphite silicones offer high performance with cost savings.
+Today’s electronic designers can specify particle fills that trade-off costs.
+While silver and silver-hybrid particles were common in early iterations, more recently developed nickel-graphite silicones offer a higher performance with cost savings.

-Selected EMI Silicone Gaskets have a minimum shielding effectiveness of 100 dB at RF frequencies between 20 and 10,000 Hz, which meets requirements of industry standard MIL-DTL-83528.
+Select silicone gaskets have a minimum shielding effectiveness of 100 dB at RF frequencies between 20 and 10,000 Hz, which meets requirements of industry-standard MIL-DTL-83528.

-Our system can significantly reduce installed cost of an EMI gasket by up to 60%.
+Our system can significantly reduce installation cost of an EMI gasket by up to 60%.

 EMI Shielding Attributes